Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: The `T' Approach to Critical Discourse Analysis

-Two metrics were developed as heuristics to guide the quantitative analysis: \emph{TSD Adherence} (TDSA) and \emph{TSD Balance} (TSDB).
-TSDA aims to synthesize the prevalence of pro- and anti-TSD discourse, as well as how responses to AI-related concerns might reinforce or counteract TSD within each analyzed text.
+Two metrics were developed for the quantitative analysis: \emph{TSD Adherence} (TDSA) and \emph{TSD Balance} (TSDB).
+TSDA aims to synthesize the prevalence of pro- and anti-TSD discourse and how responses to AI-related concerns might reinforce or counteract TSD within each analyzed text.
 Conversely, TSDB measures the balance between pro- and anti-TSD discourse within each text.
 Used together, these metrics enable a rich classification, allowing for a distinction between one-sided advocacy (high positive TSDA, low TSDB), one-sided critique (high negative TSDA, low TSDB), and texts characterized by significant internal debate (TSDA near zero, high TSDB).
-TSDA and TSDB are defined in terms of a pro- and an anti-TSD component, denoted by PRO-TSD and ANTI-TSD, respectively.
-TSDA is defined as their difference, while TSDB is defined as the percentage of the smaller with respect to the sum of both:\footnote{If both components are the same but different than 0, TSDB is 0.5 (perfect balance).
-If only one is 0, TSDB is 0 (perfect one-sidedness).
-If both are 0, then TSDB is undefined, but this can only happen for irrelevant texts with no annotations.}
+These metrics were developed as heuristics to identify broad discursive patterns and should not be considered absolute or objective measures of an individual's beliefs.
+Their function is merely to guide and ground deeper qualitative analyses by providing comparative data across the corpus.